ibm-cloud-docs/openwhisk/openwhisk_actions.md

 The CLI automatically infers the type of the action from the source file extension.
 For `.py` source files, the action runs by using a Python 2.7 runtime.
 You can also create an action that runs with Python 3.6 by explicitly specifying the parameter `--kind python:3`.
 For more information, see the Python 2.7 vs 3.6 [reference](./openwhisk_reference.html#openwhisk_ref_python_environments).

-Action invocation is the same for Python actions as it is for JavaScript actions:
+Action invocation is the same for Python Actions as it is for JavaScript Actions:

 ```
 wsk action invoke --result helloPython --param name World